nemo794/nisarqa/docs/helpers/process_to_update_the_markdown_files.md

 ```

 > [!IMPORTANT]
 > For the output directory, please use the existing `nisarqa/docs/product_specs/` directory.
-This is where the current version are stored; the Python script internally uses the correct naming convention to replace the old versions, and this way the .docx files can be smoothly generated with the updated files.
+This is where the current version are stored; the Python script internally uses the correct naming convention to replace the old versions, and this way the DOCX files can be smoothly generated with the updated files.

 The [`generate_stats_markdown.py`](generate_stats_markdown.py) script automatically adds header information into each output Markdown file, iterates through the input product to parse the structure, formats the tables, and saves it with the correct file name in the `product_specs` directory.
 It also handles a few known edge cases.